 An area known as The Cornerhouse will be created for multi-brand retail, including regional, high street and independent brands.
 The shopping centre will be anchored by global retail brands.
 The first 23 brands to sign up for the retail facility, including Calvin Klein, Mint Velvet, Tommy Hilfiger, Levi’s, Adidas, Skechers, Joules, Gap, and BOSS, were unveiled in February 2020.

-Clarks will occupy 5,100ft², while Gap and Adidas secured 6,500ft² and 10,225ft² respectively.
+Clarks will occupy 5,100ft² while Gap and Adidas secured 6,500ft² and 10,225ft², respectively.
+The Scotch Corner Designer Village will also feature pop-up spaces to showcase new brands.
 The retail space will also accommodate regional brands such as Brook Taverner and Regatta.

 Scotch Corner Designer Village will include 21,800ft² of food and beverage area in the first phase.
 It will house award-winning dining brands and independent food and beverage brands, allowing visitors to enjoy their food both indoor and al fresco.